William Kennedy (rugby league, born 1997): 2023

 In round 2 of the 2023 NRL season, Kennedy scored a hat-trick in Cronulla's 30-26 victory over Parramatta.

 In round 8, Kennedy scored his second hat-trick of the year in Cronulla's 33-20 victory over Canterbury.

 Kennedy played a total of 19 games for Cronulla in the 2023 NRL season and scored 14 tries as Cronulla finished sixth on the table.

 2024

 Kennedy played 26 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.
 Kennedy played in all three of Cronulla's finals matches including their preliminary final loss against Penrith.

 2025

 Kennedy played 27 matches for Cronulla in the 2025 NRL season as the club finished 5th on the table.
 The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.
 On 9 October 2025, the Sharks announced that Kennedy had signed with the club for a further year.

+2026

+On 4 June, the Sharks announced that Kennedy has re-signed for the 2027 season.